-Then, whenever a visitor clicks that link, a cookie is stored on their computer, and commissions are counted based on the cookie duration window.
+Then, a cookie is stored on their computer whenever visitors click that link, and commissions are counted based on the cookie duration window.

-So what exactly is an affiliate or publisher, and how does one become one?
+So what is an affiliate or publisher, and how does one become one?

 A publisher can be anything from a blogger, vlogger/YouTuber, content creator, social media influencer, or anyone with an email list.